Video: Future Jackrabbit Myah Selland scores 2,000th point

-Though she ended the night with just 12 minutes in her team’s 64-31 rout of Corsica-Stickney, it was enough to push Sanborn Central/Woonsocket senior Myah Selland past the 2,000-point mark for her career.
+Though she ended the night with just 12 points in her team’s 64-31 rout of Corsica-Stickney, it was enough to push Sanborn Central/Woonsocket senior Myah Selland past the 2,000-point mark for her career.

 @mypy44 scores 2000th career point just now for SCW GBB against Corsica Stickney! #sdpreps https://t.co/uyl8vNwvgh—